 One year ago, we began to dream about presenting great groups and we succeeded!
 The most important thing for us is quality, and the viewers validate it with their presence.
 The East is of great significance to us, we notice how dance develops in Ukraine or Belarus.
 Their works are different and really mean something, they tell us something important.
 We want to support such initiatives, somehow they are close to our hearts!
 I’ve been working at this festival for over twenty years.
 I see how it evolves and how much it’s needed and worthwhile.
 I have this feeling that I’m at the right moment and in the right place now.
 In this sense, it’s an accomplishment, one which is still ongoing.

 The choreographer also worked on stage dramas with theatre directors.
 He sums it up:

 I’m happy that nowadays movement is becoming more and more important in theatre.
 Dance has a lot to offer, it combines different fields of art well.
 Since a few years back, one can notice greater interest in movement.
 We have the feeling that our work doesn’t go down the drain.
 However, there is still much to do.

 Ryszard Kalinowski is also the co-organiser of the Contemporary Dance Forum and the Open Dance and Condition Workshops in Lublin’s Cultural Centre.
-He graduated from Maria-Curie Skłodowska’s University in Lublin (pedagogy education at the Faculty of Pedagogy and Psychology).
+He graduated in pedagogy at Maria-Curie Skłodowska University in Lublin’s Faculty of Pedagogy and Psychology.

 polish contemporary dance